 - 31. Primary connection and bike lanes: The southern extension of Junction Place provides a key connection to the employment area to the south.
 This connection is shown in the TMP as a collector and will allow traffic from Walnut Street to reach Pearl Street without using 30th Street.
 Reconnecting the grid with this connection will provide congestion reduction on 30th Street and increase the travel options within the area.
 Bike lanes will provide a direct on-street bike facility from Walnut Street to the regional transit facilities. - 32.
 Multimodal path: This path continues the multimodal path to the west and is shown in the TMP. - 33.
 Bike lanes: These bike lanes on Prairie and Junction Place will continue direct bike access from Walnut Street to the regional transit facilities. - 34.
 Multimodal path: This path will extend from the northern end of 33rd Street to Pearl Street along the railroad tracks.
-This connection will Prairie and Junction Place.
+This connection will be an alternative to the on-street bike lanes on Prairie and Junction Place.
 A regional bike facility is shown the TMP along the railroad tracks.
-It I - 35.
-Multimodal connection: This short connection Street to the internal circulation system on these - 36.
-Multimodal connection: This short connection is flexible and intended to illustrate a bike connection from the multimodal path along - 37.
+It will provide convenient access to the multimodal path along the ditch. - 35.
+Multimodal connection: This short connection is flexible and intended to illustrate a bike connection from the multimodal path along Pearl Street to the internal circulation system on these parcels. - 36.
+Multimodal connection: This short connection is flexible and intended to illustrate a bike connection from the multimodal path along Foothills Parkway to Frontier Avenue and the internal circulation system on these parcels. - 37.
 Multimodal path: This path will continue the existing path along the west side of Foothills Parkway and contribute to a complete bike facility along the parkway.
 Given the limited opportunities to cross Foothills Parkway, this will be a companion facility to the multimodal path along the east side of Foothills Parkway and will provide a primary north-south off road bike facility from the Boulder Creek Path to Valmont Road.